califano-lab/SEARCHIN/README.md

 modulators_table <- read_csv("input/cindy-analysis.csv", col_types = "ccd")
 receptors_table <- read_delim("input/viper-analysis.csv", delim = "\t" , col_types = "ccdddd")
 ```
+The **second and last** step consists in running the algorithm with the loaded data that presents a table with the ranked interactions as output.
 Here is how to run the pipeline as one command-only line of code that performs all the steps in cascade.
 However, each step can be performed as separate individual line of code.

 ```R